dimfeld/promptbox/README.md

 # Movable Prompt

-This utility allows maintaining a library of LLM prompt templates
+This utility allows maintaining libraries of LLM prompt templates which can be filled in and submitted from the command line.